-Upon accession to the WTO, China committed to1 bring its regulations and procedures on antidumping and countervailing measures into conformity with the Anti-Dumping (AD) Agreement and the Agreement on Subsidies and Countervailing Measures.
+Upon accession to the WTO, China committed to1 bring its regulations and procedures on anti-dumping and countervailing measures into conformity with the Anti-Dumping (AD) Agreement and the Agreement on Subsidies and Countervailing Measures.

-Additionally, when another WTO Member conducts an investigation in relation to anti-dumping measures on Chinese products and performs price comparisons (calculation of margins of dumping), that member is allowed to compare export prices with sales prices of an appropriate third country instead of China's domestic sales prices (Article 15 of China's WTO Accession Protocol).
-The idea behind this is that China is not yet a market economy and there are no appropriate domestic sales prices.
-Article 15 of China's WTO Accession Protocol provided a basis for the above arrangement, but subparagraph (a)(ii) of that article expired in December 2016, 15 years after the accession of China.
+Additionally, when another Member conducts an investigation in relation to anti-dumping measures on Chinese products and performs price comparisons (calculation of margins of dumping), that member is allowed to compare export prices with sales prices of an appropriate third country instead of China's domestic sales prices (Article 15 of China's WTO Accession Protocol).
+The idea behind this is that market economy conditions do not prevail in China and there are no appropriate domestic sales prices.
+Article 15 of China's WTO Accession Protocol provides a basis for the above arrangement, but subparagraph (a)(ii) of that article expired in December 2016, 15 years after the accession of China.
 After the special treatment expired, the status of China's market economy became an issue of international debate (what is known as the issue of China's Market Economy Status).
-For details, refer to the column provided in Part II, Chapter 6 of this report.
+For details, refer to Part II, Chapter 6 of this report.